-The table below summarizes the activities described above and provides an overview of the planned study procedures as well as measurements, which will be conducted in 4 test rounds i.e., at the beginning and end of each of the two school years.
+The table below summarizes the activities described above and provides an overview of the planned study procedures as well as measurements, which will be conducted in 3 test rounds i.e., at the beginning of the first school year and at the end of each of the two school years.
 The measurements will be further detailed in section 6.6.